vgorloff/mc-blog/blog-posts/swiftui-in-auv3/index.md

 ![](./02-au-in-juce.png)

+Summary of this step marked with git tag [02-Refactored-PlugIn-Code](https://github.com/vgorloff/mc-blog-swiftui-in-auv3/tags).

 ## Adding VU meter backed by Metal <a name="chapter-3"></a>

 Now we have a simple Attenuator plug-in.
 Lets add VU meter which will show level of incoming signal.